-The agricultural metaphor is a great picture, because you invest the seed that you could eat.
+The agricultural metaphor is an excellent picture because you invest the seed you could eat.
 But, by investing that seed, you get more seed in return.

 Bountiful sowing leads to bountiful reaping.

-- We reap the same in kind as we sow
+- …the same in kind as we sow

-- We reap in a different season than we sow
+- …in a different season than we sow

-- We reap the full harvest of the good only if we persevere; Evil comes to harvest on its own
+- …the full harvest of the good only if we persevere; Evil comes to harvest on its own

-- We can’t do anything about last year’s harvest, but we can about this year’s
+- …but can not do anything about last year’s harvest, only this year’s

-Again, keep this most important thought in mind – GENEROSITY is an investment not a cost!
+Please keep this most crucial thought in mind – GENEROSITY is an investment not a cost!

-God clearly states that bountiful generosity will result in a bountiful harvest, but you may not see that harvest now, you may not see it next month, next year, 10 years from now, or not until eternity.
+God clearly states that bountiful generosity will result in a bountiful harvest, but you may not see that harvest now; you may not see it next month, next year, ten years from now, or not until eternity.
 God is JUST and honors His Word, so the bountiful harvest will happen if you are generous with your time, talent, and treasure.

-Early Adopters – you are exactly the type of people that will take God at His Word and sow bountifully.
-God will honor that bountiful gift of your time, when you care for and disciple others.
+Each of you Early Adopters is the type of person who will take God at His Word and sow bountifully.
+God will honor that bountiful gift of your time when you care for and disciple others.
 God will multiply the impact of the gift of your talents to the body.
-God will expand and multiply each $1 you give, each item of clothing you give, each pair of shoes that you give, because He is a God of abundance.
-After all, He took 5 loaves and 3 fishes and fed more than 5,000 people and there were 12 baskets left over.
+And God will expand and multiply each $1 you give, each item of clothing you give, and each pair of shoes you give because He is a God of abundance.
+After all, He took five loaves and three fishes and fed more than 5,000 people; there were 12 baskets left over.

 5. Will you listen to what God puts in your heart to give?

-This is about God’s leading - not with what others require or want.
+This is about God’s leading, not what others require or want.

 Why did I put God into this question when the verse does not say that?
 Point taken.
 It is speculation on my part.
 But here’s my theory.
-Giving is not part of the sin nature, it is from your new nature, the life of Christ in you.
+Giving is not part of your sin nature; it is from your new nature, the life of Christ in you.
 So, when you purpose to give, it is most likely a prompting from God.

-Notice that there is nothing about the amount, just what you purpose in your heart.
-Refer back to chapter 8 verse 3 that was mentioned earlier.
+Notice there is nothing about the amount, just what you purpose in your heart.
+Refer back to chapter 8, verse 3, which was mentioned earlier.